Gödel’s Substitution Function

 - Gödel numbers are those given by the Gödel numbering function on symbol strings of the formal system.

-In Gödel’s proof, various relations of natural numbers are defined, and Gödel asserts that these number-theoretic relations correspond to relationships between symbol strings of the formal system - but that applies only when the natural numbers are Gödel numbers, or Gödel variable numbers.
+In Gödel’s proof, various relations of natural numbers are defined, and Gödel asserts that these number-theoretic relations correspond to relationships between symbol strings of the formal system - but that applies only when the natural numbers are defined to be Gödel numbers (or Gödel variable numbers).
 This is fundamental to the correspondence defined in Gödel’s proof, so we will repeat it in order to emphasize it:

-While this is a fundamental point, Gödel’s proof manages to ignore it, which results in an illogical confusion, as will be detailed below.
+Although this is a fundamental point, Gödel’s proof manages to ignore it, which results in an illogical confusion as will be detailed below.

 The ‘Substitution’ Function